 We’ll announce additional teachers in the future!

-YOUR LEAD TEACHER: Hannah Moloney is a professional permaculture designer who works with urban and rural land holders to design landscapes that beautiful, abundant and resilient.
+YOUR LEAD TEACHER: Hannah Moloney is a permaculture designer who works with urban and rural land holders to design landscapes that beautiful, abundant and resilient.
 When not designing, she’s running community development projects and teaching permaculture in Tasmania and nationally with Milkwood Permaculture.

 In recent years Hannah has had the pleasure of working alongside some of the most celebrated permaculturalists in the world including David Holmgren (co-founder of permaculture), Rosemary Morrow and Dave Jacke.
 In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-founding Hobart City Farm.
 You can read more about Hannah here.